longknown/tlibc/README.md

 # tlibc
-My own version of implementation of libc
+My own version of the implementation of libc